FBDev64/Airlib/docs/NOTES.md

 ## Objective

-The final objective of the library is to have one similar to [Flixel](https://flixel.org/), that has a Flash-like syntax/API.
+Airlib is inspired by [Flixel](https://flixel.org/).
+It has a Flash-like API and has a very high abstraction layer to facilitate game development.

 It will display vector graphics (bitmaps), play audio and I/O.